Full body scanner: Asia Pacific

 During the forecast period of 2020–2025, the Asia–Pacific region is projected to grow at the highest market CAGR (Compound Annual Growth Rate).
 The growth of this region is possibly due to the high airport investments and improvements in prison systems.
 China and India are heavily investing in greenfield airport construction.
 In January 2020, the Indian government decided to equip 84 airports with full-body scanners, which has led the Indian market to grow at a higher rate.

 Controversies

 Privacy

 Some argue that using a full-body scanner is equivalent to a strip search, and if used without probable cause violates basic human rights.

-Full-body scanning allows screeners to see the surface of the skin under clothing, prosthetics including breast prostheses and prosthetic testicles, which may require a potentially embarrassing, physical inspection once detected.
+Full-body scanning allows screeners to see the surface of the skin under clothing.
+Prosthetics including breast prostheses and prosthetic testicles may require a potentially embarrassing physical inspection once detected.
 The scanners can also detect other medical equipment normally hidden, such as colostomy bags and catheters.
 The transgender community also has privacy concerns that body scanners could lead to their harassment.

 In the UK, in 2010, the Equality and Human Rights Commission argued that full-body scanners were a risk to human rights and might be breaking the law.